 Jam (flavour of your choice, but traditionally strawberry or raspberry jam)

 Double thick cream/creme fraiche

 Add the butter, then rub in with your fingers until the mix looks like fine crumbs.
-Stir in the sugar.

 Put the milk into a jug and heat in the microwave for about 30 secs until warm, but not hot.